Darlaa's Story

 medical explanation behind such an enigma of a condition.
 Usually when the patient needs the

-sight.
-Friends and family need to understand and not get upset with the patient if he or she
+Friends and family need to understand and not get upset with the patient if he or she can not

-can not meet previous commitments because this is normal for such a condition.
-It takes
+meet previous commitments because this is normal for such a condition.
+It takes over the

-over the body and barely allows the patient to think clearly if at all.
-There may actually be
+body and barely allows the patient to think clearly if at all.
+There may actually be periods of

-periods of time in which the sufferer sleeps for twenty or more hours at a time.
-This is due
+time in which the sufferer sleeps for twenty or more hours at a time.
+This is due to intense

-to intense pain and stress as well as the unavoidable side effects of medications which all
+pain and stress as well as the unavoidable side effects of medications which all cause

-cause exhaustion.
+exhaustion.
 Family members and friends should not take this personally.
-Sometimes
+Sometimes the

 things aren’t the way of the past.